SEthanMilne/FanficReadeR/README.md

 <img align="right" src="https://user-images.githubusercontent.com/83033161/119401227-37682880-bca9-11eb-88d2-6b82f74847a8.png">

 # FanficReadeR
-*A webscraper for gathering public data on AO3*
+**A webscraper for gathering public data on AO3**

 Fanfiction is an interesting consumer area.
 You have a set of people who love a work so much that they dedicate countless hours of their time to creating their own stories inside the world of the story.
 There is little material gain for writing fanfic; authors are paid very little for their time (if at all), and writing a fanfic can sometimes feel like screaming one's thoughts into the void.

 Yet fanfiction has also been the engine behind a number of pop culture mega-hits.
 Fifty Shades of Gray?
 [Started with a Twilight Fanfic](https://www.forbes.com/sites/hayleycuccinello/2017/02/10/fifty-shades-of-green-how-fanfiction-went-from-dirty-little-secret-to-money-machine/?sh=1886f89d264c).
 City of Bones (the book series) & Shadowhunters (the Netflix series)?
 [Started with a Harry Potter Fanfic](https://theweek.com/articles/460833/girls-film-confounding-problems-fan-fiction).
 More original content that is posted on fanfiction sites like Wattpad have [also led to Netflix TV series](https://techcrunch.com/2018/06/14/netflixs-latest-hit-the-kissing-booth-is-a-wattpad-success-story/).

 It's not an exaggeration to say that media juggernauts like the Harry Potter books by J.K.
 Rowling owe a lot to the content their fans have generated; The over 800,000 HP Fanfics on one website, AO3, have certainly contributed to the maintenance of a passionate fanbase.

-This is all to say that understanding the dynamics of fanfiction communities is important for understanding modern media.
 I've made what I hope is a useful tool for researchers and enthusiasts to easily get data about fanfiction communities.

+***Note: at present, this package only scrapes data from AO3.
+This project was first targeted towards scraping from Fanfiction.net, but their website blocks all attempts at webscraping - perhaps due to their promised API coming soon.
+If and when that happens, I'll be making a companion package for collecting data from Fanfiction.net***

 ## The Package
 `FanficReadeR` scrapes data from [ArchiveOfOurOwn](http://archiveofourown.org) (AO3), one of the world's leading fanfiction websites, with more than 3.7 million registered users and 7.6 million works listed on the platform.
 This package gathers data about two broad categories: **Users** and **Works**